RFDAJE/xiongyw/code/openstack/ansible/README.txt

 - ssh-copy-id is done from ansible box to all hosts are done

-run:
+for ctl cluster, run:

-sudo ansible-playbook -i site_xxx.ini cluster_yyy.yml
+sudo ansible-playbook -v -i home.ini ctl.yml